khoinguyen19k8/InceptionV3_humanInteraction/README.md

 # Inception V3 for TV Human Interactions dataset Research Workshop CSAI

 ## About
 Applying Transfer Learning on Inception V3 model (weights trained on Imagenet) for the Oxford TV Human Interactions dataset.
 The network gets as inputs images extracted every n frames from videos.
 We train the model with different numbers of n.
 For example, we may train the model with frames 1,4,7,10,etc when n is 3.
+For detail of the data, methods, model architecture, etc; Please check the file "individual_paper_KhoiNQ_2039045_resit.pdf"

 <p align="center">
   <img  src="https://github.com/khoinguyen19k8/Inception_v3_TV_Human_Interactions_CSAI/blob/master/plots/AveragePlot2.png"></p>